kukuruza/shuffler/doc/Extending-functionality.md

   propertyModulo360Parser(subparsers)
 ```

-3. The subcommand will use one argument: the name of the property to be changed.
+3. The operation will use one argument: the name of the property to be changed.
-In the end of file `dbModify.py`, we will add the following lines.
+In the end of file `operations/modify.py`, we will add the following lines.

 ```python
 def propertyModulo360Parser(subparsers):